markcharyk/data-structures/README.md

-    size(): Return the size of the tree depth(): Return the depth of hte deepest leaf of the tree balance(): Return a value indicating how well the tree is balanced around the root
+    size(): Return the size of the tree depth(): Return the depth of hte deepest leaf of the tree balance(): Return a value indicating how well the tree is balanced around the root in_order(): Return a generator that traverses the list in order pre_order(): Return a generator that traverses the list in a pre-order fashion post_order(): Return a generator that traverses the list in a post-order fashion breadth_first(): Return a generator that traverses the list in a breadth first fashion

 [![Build Status](https://travis-ci.org/markcharyk/data-structures.png?branch=master)](https://travis-ci.org/markcharyk/data-structures)